Best prices without any hidden costs

 Campstar helps you explore the important things in life!
 Discover more on Youtube, Facebook, Instagram and our blog campstar trends.

-Travelling through Finland by camper is a unique experience.
-Renting a camper, a caravan or a campervan in Finland offers you many possibilities to explore the beautiful country of a thousand lakes.
+Traveling through Finland by camper is a unique experience.
+Renting a caravan or an RV in Finland offers you many possibilities to explore the beautiful country of a thousand lakes.
 In fact, Finland has not just a thousand, but over 188,000 lakes.
 Many of them belong to the Finnish Lake District in the south-east of the country.
 But Finland offers its visitors not only inland waters, but also a long coastline along the Baltic Sea.
 With its hidden, small bays and offshore islands, the so-called archipelago coast, which has its origins in the Ice Age, is worth a visit at any time.

 A special feature of Finland is very common in all Scandinavian countries and interesting for many campers.
 The Everyman's Right allows not only every inhabitant of Finland, but also tourists to enjoy and also use the wonderfully unspoilt nature.
-If you are planning to rent a campervan in Finland, you do not have to rely on campsites.
-There are many beautiful campsites in Finland, but thanks to the Everyman's Right, you are flexible in your choice of accommodation with your campervan.
+If you are planning to rent an RV in Finland, you do not have to rely on campgrounds.
+There are many beautiful campgrounds in Finland, but thanks to the Everyman's Right, you are flexible in your choice of accommodation with your RV.
 You can decide on the spur of the moment whether you want to rent a site or spend the night in the great outdoors.

 Finland has a cold temperate climate, which varies greatly from region to region.
 The more densely populated south, where the capital Helsinki is located, is much milder than the north.
 The influence of the Gulf Stream, the proximity to the Baltic Sea and the numerous inland lakes result in a continental climate with warm summers and cold winters in the southern and south-eastern parts of Finland.
 Rain is also common in Finland, with an average of 15 days of rain per month.
 The north is colder overall, but is protected from the strong winds and storms that come from the open sea by the Scandinavian mountains.

-In winter, you can marvel at snow-covered winter wonderlands all over Finland, even in a campervan.
+In winter, you can marvel at snow-covered winter wonderlands all over Finland, even in an RV.
 Even in the south there is often snow until April.
 Ski resorts with lifts and cross-country ski trails are mainly found in the north of the country, where the snow cover remains closed until May.

 An incomparable natural spectacle that you can admire in Finland is the aurora borealis, the northern lights.
 You can see them best in Lapland, in the Kilpisjärvi and Utsjoki regions on an average of five nights a week.
 The further south you go, the less likely you are to see the Northern Lights.
 From Helsinki they would theoretically be visible, but due to the city's light influences this is hardly possible in practice.
 The greatest chance of seeing the Northern Lights is in the periods February to March and September to October.